 Along with petroleum refining and coal coking, two other German processes were being developed in the 1920s which also yielded aromatics and synthetic fuels from coal subjected to high temperatures and pressures.
 These were the "direct" addition of hydrogen to coal (hydrogenation) and the "indirect" gaseous separation and recombination of carbon, oxygen and hydrogen.
 Either route will produce aromatics or gasoline-like compounds, although the indirect route is best suited to produce methanol and is somewhat easier to develop on a large scale.
 The processes were developed by subsidiaries of I.G.
 Farben.
 By the mid-1920s, the coal processes had been well developed and were attracting international attention.
-Let Coal based synthetic methanol was a source of concern in May, 1925, when American methanol producers who had been using a 60 to 90 cent per gallon wood methanol process appeared to be losing their markets to a 10 to 20 cent per gallon coal methanol process.
+Coal based synthetic methanol was a source of concern in May, 1925, when American methanol producers who had been using a 60 to 90 cent per gallon wood methanol process.